Masihuddinkhan/Capstone-Project/README.md

 # Capstone-Project
-This is an end to end mlops capstone pipline.
+This is an end to end mlops capstone project pipline.